sagemath/trac_to_gh/Issue 9166.md

 # Issue 9166: cygwin: sympow does not work on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9166

 Original creator: was